oceanprotocol-archive/dev-ocean/doc/development/squid.md

 Constructor is private so only way to get an instance is using the `getInstance()` method.

-- getAccounts() => list of accounts along with token and eth balances

-Not having an Actor registry make difficult to implement this.
-Maybe this business logic is not necessary.

 #### Provider Functions (Nice to Have)

 * **registerProvider** -